Abhishek123-abhi/creating-custom-functions-in-SAS/README.md

 | Programming concept | Similar to functions in R/Python | Similar to code templates |
 | Return behavior | Returns computed values | Produces SAS code |

-### When to use PROC FCMP
-Use PROC FCMP when you need:
-- Reusable calculations
-- Data transformation logic
-- Validation functions
-- Statistical utilities

-### When to use Macros
-Use macros when you need:
-- Dynamic code generation
-- Repetitive PROC execution
-- Parameterized programs
-- Workflow automation

-### Key takeaway

 **Use PROC FCMP for reusable logic.
 Use Macros for reusable code.**

+### Where PROC FCMP Functions Can Be Used

+Once enabled through the `CMPLIB` option, PROC FCMP functions can be used anywhere SAS functions are supported.

+Common usage areas include:

+- DATA steps
+- PROC SQL
+- PROC REPORT
+- PROC FREQ
+- PROC PRINT
+- Other procedures supporting functions